apache/nuttx/configs/sabre-6quad/README.txt

   configuration, you will see a crash due to memory corruption consistently, specially in the nested signal test (apps/examples/ostest/signest.c).

-2018-06-20:  There is a problem with the Interrupt Stack for SMP in arch/arm/src/armv7-a/arm_vectors.S:  There is only one interrupt stack for all CPUs!
+2018-06-20:  There was a problem with the Interrupt Stack for SMP in arch/arm/src/armv7-a/arm_vectors.S:  There is only one interrupt stack for all CPUs!
 A fix for this was put in place on 2018-06-21.
 Big Improvement!
-  Bit this does not completely eliminate instabilities which seem to be related to memory corruption -- mm_mallinfo() asserts.
+  But this does not completely eliminate instabilities which seem to be related to memory corruption -- mm_mallinfo() asserts.

 Platform Features